-23. Section 8 is deleted.

-- 24. A new section 8 is added to read as follows: - '8.
-ON-BOARD DIAGNOSTIC (OBD) SYSTEM FOR MOTOR VEHICLES - 8.1.
-Vehicles of category M1 equipped with positive-ignition engines, except - vehicles designed to carry more than six occupants including the driver, - vehicles whose maximum mass exceeds 2 500 kg, must be fitted with an on-board diagnostic (OBD) system for emission control in accordance with Annex XI.
+- 23. Section 8 is deleted. - 24.
+A new section 8 is added to read as follows: - ON-BOARD DIAGNOSTIC (OBD) SYSTEM FOR MOTOR VEHICLES - 8.1.
+Vehicles of Category M1 and N1 equipped with positive-ignition engines must be fitted with an onboard diagnostic (OBD) system for emission control in accordance with Annex XI. - 8.2.
+Vehicles of category M_1 equipped with compression-ignition engines, except - vehicles designed to carry more than six occupants including the driver, - vehicles whose maximum mass exceeds 2 500 kg, from 1 January 2003 for new types and from 1 January 2004 for all types, must be fitted with an on-board diagnostic (OBD) system for emission control in accordance with Annex XI.

-- 8.2.
-Vehicles of category M1 equipped with compression-ignition engines, except - vehicles designed to carry more than six occupants including the driver, - vehicles whose maximum mass exceeds 2 500 kg, from 1 January 2005, must be fitted with an on-board diagnostic system (OBD) for emission control in accordance with Annex XI.
-Where diesel-engined vehicles entering into service prior to this date are fitted with an OBD system, the provisions of sections 6.5.3 to 6.5.3.5 of Annex XI, Appendix 1 are applicable.
+Where new types of compression-ingnition engined vehicles entering into service prior to this date are fitted with an OBD system, the provisions of sections 6.5.3 to 6.5.3.5 of Annex XI, Appendix 1, are applicable.